 Step 2: Locate your vehicle’s main fuse block and make sure that the ABS fuse filament remains intact.
 Replace the fuse if it is blown.

 Step 3: Take a tire iron and loosen the lugs of the wheels.
 Then jack up the car and support it on a pair of good quality jack stands.
 Completely remove lug nuts with the tire iron and set them aside.

 Step 4: Check beneath the brake disc and wires of the wheel speed sensor.
 The sensor is mounted on the rotor.
 Disconnect the wire by pulling it apart with your fingers.
 Inspect the two-pin connector.

-Step 5: Next, clamp the voltmeter probes to the connection on the ABS sensor.
+Step 5: Clamp the voltmeter probes to the connection on the ABS sensor.
 Turn the voltmeter and set it to alternating current (AC).
 Make sure the probes aren’t touching to get an accurate reading.

 Step 6: The voltmeter should read zero when it is turned on.
 Once the system reads this, you are ready to test.

-Step 7: To test the ABS sensor, all you need to do is spin the wheel hub with your hand.
+Step 7: To test the ABS sensor, you need to spin the wheel hub with your hand.
 You should rotate it slowly.
-The spinning hub will create a charge which the voltmeter can measure.
-If the sensor is working, then it should give a reading of around 400 volts The reading will depend on how fast you spin the hub and varies depending on the car.
+The spinning hub will create a charge that the voltmeter can measure.
+If the sensor is working, it should give a reading of around 400 volts.
+The reading will depend on how fast you spin the hub and varies depending on the car.

 -check behind the wheel for a gear with teeth called an ABS reluctor

 -make sure all the teeth are there and not damaged